Tower Bridge de Londres

 Pros

-• Big Ben, the Abbey and Buckingham on foot
+• Walking distance to Big Ben, the abbey, and Buckingham Palace

 Cons